thindil/steamsky/others/README.md

 Various files which are not necessary needed for development:

-* steamsky.iss      - Inno Setup script for creating Windows installer of the game
 * robodocada.rc     - configuration script for ROBODoc to generate the code documentation of the game
 * robodoc.css       - CSS style for the code documentation of the game